jina-ai/jina/docs/get-started/what-is-jina.md

 Jina is a neural search framework written in Python that helps developers build neural search applications that can be easily scaled and deployed in the Cloud.

-It is the part of Jina AI ecosystem that is there to bring your search to production.
-It is designed to build your applications as a set of separate microservices that can be scaled independently, but can be combined to solve search-related tasks.

-Jina gives the power to the developers to build their business logic.
-It guides the user with abstractions that will help to modularize, serve and scale your applications in the cloud.
+Jina empowers the developers to focus their business logic.
+Jina guides the user with abstractions that will help to modularize, serve and scale your applications in the cloud.

+Jina helps the developer in every phase of the development cycle.
+Jina is designed to provide a similar experience when developing your solutions locally and in the cloud.
+It builds your applications with a set of separate microservices that can be scaled independently.

-Jina heavily uses other components of Jina Ecosystem: [**DocArray**](https://docarray.jina.ai/) to serve as the main data structure; [**Jina Hub**](https://hub.jina.ai/) to share, containerize and reuse components of the search pipelines.
+As part of Jina AI ecosystem, Jina brings your search to production. [**DocArray**](https://docarray.jina.ai/) to serve as the main data structure; [**Jina Hub**](https://hub.jina.ai/) to share, containerize and reuse components of the search pipelines.

-Jina is designed to provide a similar experience when developing your solutions locally and when deploying them int he cloud, helping the developer in every phase of the development cycle.

 ## Design